 How to Get to Lagoa do Fogo

-Lagoa do Fogo is located in Pico da Barrosa, accessible by the EN5-2A road.
-There is no public transportation going to Lagoa do Fogo, so the only ways to go are by car, taxi, or guided tour.
+Lagoa do Fogo is located in Pico da Barrosa and is accessible via the EN5-2A road.
+There is no public transportation to Lagoa do Fogo, so the only options are by car, taxi, or guided tour.

-At Futurismo, we offer various experiences that pass by Lagoa do Fogo, including hiking tours, van tours, and jeep tours.
+At Futurismo, we offer various experiences that pass by Lagoa do Fogo, including hiking, van, and jeep tours.
 Our experienced guides know everything about this unbelievable region of the island.

 You can also opt for the hike from Água d’Alto to be closer to nature, but it is the more challenging and more extended option.